danieloquelis/rhubarb-lip-sync-wasm/README.md

 While this port aims to maintain feature parity with the original Rhubarb Lip Sync, there are some differences due to the web environment:

-1. Input is limited to base64-encoded WAV files
+1. Input is limited to raw PCM 16KHz audio buffer
 2. All processing is done in-memory
 3. Optimized for use in web applications
 4. Added TypeScript support